 Implementation of CTR in Belgium and the impact on the ethical review process

 General mailbox: email@example.com

-This document contains FAQs on the Informed consent procedure in trials ongoing at or completed before 25th May 2018.
+This document contains FAQs on the IC procedure in trials ongoing at or completed before the implementation of the GDPR.

 This presentation gives you more information on how the CTR has an impact on :